- Why study at MITT

 Why Study At MITT?

 Thank you for considering MITT as your study destination.
-We deliver practical training through one- and two-year certificates and diplomas in the areas of health care, human services, information and business technology, and skilled trades.
+We deliver practical training through one- and two-year certificates and diplomas in the areas of health care, human services, business information and technology, and skilled trades.
 In addition to providing you an education that leads directly to employment opportunities, everyone in MITT's learning community is dedicated to ensuring you have a truly memorable education journey.

 MITT is diverse.